ParkDan/tic_tac_toe/README.md

 TicTacToe
 ===========

-Tic Tac Toe Ruby App with rspec testing by Dan Park
+Tic Tac Toe Ruby App with RSPEC testing by Dan Park

 Overview
 --------
 tictactoe is a simple console app that allows for two player mode or one player mode against computer.
-On one player mode, a user can choose between easy, intermediate, or unbeatable.
+On one player mode, a user can choose between easy, intermediate, or unbeatable, with the option to go first or second.

 Getting Started
 ---------------